swch/slate/source/includes/_rest.md

 tags | array | Tags for filtering desired merchant sites.
 This could either be site status (e.g. prod, development), countries supported (e.g. usa, canada), or site attributes (e.g. synthetic).
 Tags can also be compounded to create combinations: (e.g. ?tags=prod,usa&tags=synthetic means all sites tagged prod and usa as well as sites tagged synthetic) interface_type | string | Type of interface agent to use with merchant.
 Set to 'dcs' for a site that has direct connect support; and to 'vbs' for a site using Robotic Process Automation required_form_fields | array | Indicates the cardholder personal information fields that are required by this site. images | array | URLs of the images for this merchant site.
-Use a filter parameter of 'image_widths', a coomma delimited list of widths (e.g. image_widths=64).
+Use a filter parameter of 'image_widths', a comma delimited list of widths (e.g. image_widths=64).
 Tile images with these widths will be returned.
 The default is 128 and 32 width images. account_identification | array | One or more property sets with key names to populated on POST/PUT /cardsavr_accounts requests, and labels to display to the end user for the type of information being requested for this site ( e.g. Username, Password, Account Number, Email, ... ) messages | object | Message properties to display to end users.
 Supercedes the deprecated loging properties.
 The message properties are mfa_label: additional informaton required for mfs challenges such as a code sent to users phone or email, additional_info_message: some contextual info sent from CardSavr to aid the user interaction, auth_message: a label to display during during the authentication phase mfa | boolean | Indicates if this site is MFA-enabled.